-Notwithstanding the loss for the year ended 31 December 2021 of £11.8 million, the financial statements have been prepared on a going concern basis which the directors consider to be appropriate for the following reasons.
+Notwithstanding the loss for the year ended 31 December 2022 of £11.6 million, the financial statements have been prepared on a going concern basis which the directors consider to be appropriate for the following reasons.

-Since the year end, the Company has received a loan of £15m from the ultimate parent company, AHLSTROM-MUNKSJÖ OYJ which is repayable in March 2027.
-This funding has enabled the company to finalise investment in the new machine which will considerably increase both the capacity and efficiency of production of the current product range and expand the capabilities of the company to gain additional growth in existing markets which its original assets are not capable of serving.
+In 2022 the company has received a loan of £15m from the ultimate parent company Ahlstrom-Munkjsö Oyj repayable in March 2027.
+Since the year end, the Company has received an additional loan of £10m from the ultimate parent company, Ahlstrom-Munksjö Oyj repayable in June 2028.
+This funding has enabled the company to finalise and ramp-up the investment in the new machine which is expected to considerably increase both the capacity and efficiency of production of the current product range and expand the capabilities of the company to gain additional growth in existing markets which its original assets are not capable of serving.

-The directors have prepared cash flow forecasts in order to assess going concern for a period of at least 12 months from the date of approval of these financial statements which indicate that, taking account of reasonably possible downsides, the company will have sufficient funds, through its existing cash and inter-company loans, and in downside cases funding from its ultimate parent company AHLSTROM-MUNKSJÖ OYJ, will be required to meet its liabilities as they fall due during the going concern assessment period.
+The directors have prepared cash flow forecasts in order to assess going concern for a period of at least 12 months from the date of approval of these financial statements.
+These indicate that, taking account of reasonably possible downsides, the company will have sufficient funds, through its existing cash and inter-company loans and bank account overdraft limit, and in downside cases funding from its ultimate parent company Ahlstrom-Munksjö Oyj, will be required to meet its liabilities as they fall due during the going concern assessment period.